2.1.1 DITA terminology and notation

 - map instance

-- An occurrence of a map type in a document.
+- An occurrence of a map type in a DITA document.

 - map type

-- An element type that defines a set of relationships among topic
+- A map or a specialization of map that defines a set of relationships among topic instances.

 - structural type instance

-- An occurrence of a topic type or a map type in a document.
+- An occurrence of a topic type or a map type in a DITA document.

 - topic instance

-- An occurrence of a topic type in a document.
+- An occurrence of a topic type in a DITA document.

 - topic type

-- An element type that defines a complete unit of content.
-The topic
+- A topic or a specialization of topic that defines a complete unit of content.

 - base type